Charlie Blackwell-Thompson: Career

-In 1988 she joined The Boeing Company as a payload flight software engineer at NASA KSC.
+In 1988 she joined The Boeing Company as a payload flight software engineer at NASA's KSC.
 She also worked as the lead in the Electrical Integration Office and the ground operations integration lead engineer for the Orbital Space Plane.

 Blackwell-Thompson began her NASA career in 2004 as a test director in the Launch and Landing Division.
 She served as the qualified tanking test director for multiple space shuttle missions.
 She served as the chief NASA test director from STS-130 until program completion.
 She also served as the assistant launch director for STS-133 and through numerous tanking tests.
 She served as the chief of Launch and Landing through the retirement of the Space Shuttle Program (SSP).
 Blackwell-Thompson worked on planning efforts for launch operations in the Constellation Program.